younes357/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 8:  sets the permission to the file hello as follows: Owner: no permission at all; Group: no permission at all; Other users: all the permissions. script 9: script that sets the mode of the file hello using 753. script 10: sets the mode of the file hello the same as olleh’s mode.
+script 8:  sets the permission to the file hello as follows: Owner: no permission at all; Group: no permission at all; Other users: all the permissions. script 9: script that sets the mode of the file hello using 753. script 10: sets the mode of the file hello the same as olleh’s mode. script 11: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. script 12: creates a directory called my_dir with permissions 751 in the working directory. script 13: changes the group owner to school for the file hello.